Looking for things to do when spending a weekend in Budapest?

 Book | Reap the benefits and grab yourself a Budapest Card in advance

-The Jewish Quarter is unquestionable the liveliest and most dynamic neighbourhood in Budapest, and it’s still developing at a rapid pace.
+The Jewish Quarter is unquestionably the liveliest and most dynamic neighbourhood in Budapest, and it’s still developing at a rapid pace.

-The buzzing streets of the Jewish Quarter are home to an intriguing mix of trendy places, of which we can assure, pique your interest.
+The buzzing streets of the Jewish Quarter are home to an intriguing mix of trendy places, which I assure you, will pique your interest.

-We still think, the charm of wandering through its artistic streets and alleyways, was the main reason we fell in love with this exciting part of Budapest.
+We still think the charm of wandering through its artistic streets and alleyways was the main reason I fell in love with this exciting part of Budapest.

 Where | Jewish Quarter